Não aprovou cookies click em:

 • a) the new work programme for 2023-2025 "Human Rights at the heart of drug addiction policies", which will put into practice the perspectives created by the adoption of the new statute and operationalise actions around 4 priority axes: the centrality of promoting human rights in drug and addiction policies; addressing new forms of addiction; protecting the rights of vulnerable and at-risk groups and reducing illicit drug trafficking and preventing the diversion of precursors;

-• b) the Lisbon Declaration, in which the Ministers identified the challenges to be faced and defined the actions to be undertaken, promoting synergies, with the aim of creating a significant impact on society.
+• b) the Lisbon Declaration, in which the Ministers identified the challenges to be faced and defined the actions to be taken, promoting synergies, with the aim of creating a significant impact on society.
 They also called for the exploration of strategies to tackle addictions related to the use of communication and information technologies, and reaffirmed the priority thematic areas to be developed, namely: a public health and human rights centred approach to more effective and humane responses to drugs and associated addictions and disorders; exploring strategies to address addictions related to the use of communication and information technologies, and applications; achieve greater synergy and increase the Group's relevance and visibility by participating in and contributing to activities carried out by other Council of Europe bodies, notably on issues related to health in prison, children and other vulnerable groups, the information society, money laundering and cybercrime; address human rights, gender and civil society participation as cross-cutting issues in all the Pompidou Group's activities.

 Pompidou Group documents: